miquelindia90/MachineTranslationAPI/README.md

    curl -X POST -H "Content-Type: application/json" -d '{"language_pair": "en-sv", "text": "Hello, world!"}' http://localhost:<HOST_PORT>/translate
    ```

-   This curl command sends a `POST` request to the API server with a JSON payload containing the language pair (`src-tgt`) and text to be translated.
+   This curl command sends a `POST` request to the API server with a JSON payload containing the language pair (`src-tgt`) and the text to be translated.
 Adjust the values according to your needs.

    The API will respond with a JSON object containing the translated text.

 If you wanted to use the API without the Docker container, you can run the following commands:

-1. Install the required dependencies by running the following command in the terminal:
+1. Install first the required dependencies by running the following command in the terminal:

     ```bash
     pip install -r requirements.txt